 But you are not facing this alone.
 You will have a brilliant team behind you, your family will be there and of course, brainstrust is just a call away.

 No decision is going to be straightforward.
-It’s all a balance of risk v. benefits and the truth is that there is seldom a good reason to remove a brain tumour unless you think you can remove the vast majority.
+It’s all a balance of risk v. benefits and the truth is that there is seldom a good reason to remove a brain tumour unless it is thought that the vast majority can be removed.
 Partial resection can sometimes be a bad thing.
-I think what we’re saying here is that each case needed to be decided individually; so much depends on quality of life, type of brain tumour, where it is.
+What we’re saying here is that each case needs to be decided individually; so much depends on your quality of life, type of brain tumour, where it is.
 The list goes on.

 - By removing tumour mass, room can be made to allow for the swelling of brain tissue which occurs both with radiation therapy and if the tumour recurs.

-- More tumour to diagnose, better the accuracy of the diagnosis and grading, because there are more cells to examine.
+- More tumour to diagnose, means better accuracy of the diagnosis and grading, because there are more cells to examine.

-This is theoretical – everything depends on the individual’s well being, the nature of the tumour, potential complications.
+Everything depends on the individual’s well being, the nature of the tumour, and potential complications.
 All of these must be talked through and thought about.
 And thought about some more.
 But don’t think for too long.
 It can be very wearying and will occupy your head so that in the end you will not feel able to make a decision.
 And no decision is irreversible – until you go down to the operating theatre.

 Here is a really clear video which explains about why you might need surgery, what the different types of surgery are and what happens after surgery.
 It is Australian – so just make allowances for differences in our healthcare systems.
 And one day we will make our own!

 This is the most generally used procedure, which involves removing a piece of skull and then replacing it, under a general anaesthetic.
 It is called a craniotomy because this procedure removes part of the cranium – the skull.
 And image-guided refers to the use of scans and a computer to precisely locate and target a lesion within the brain.
 All craniotomies for brain tumours are image guided.